thriveweb/deking-new/content/pages/about-finance.md

 slug: about/finance
 title: Finance Options
 subtitle: >-
-  Deking offers Deck & Patio Finance packages through SKYE.
+  Deking offers Deck & Patio Finance packages through Humm90.
 Giving you the ability to have your new deck or patio now.
 (T's & C's apply)
 featuredImage: /images/uploads/10.jpg
-welcomeTitle: 'SKYE Finance, Interest free terms for Decks & Patios'
+welcomeTitle: 'Humm90 Finance, Interest free terms for Decks & Patios'
 welcomeDescription: >-
   We look forward to creating a wonderful outdoor extension to your home and a space you and your family will really love.